PreethiTapati/get-pokemons/README.md

 # Get Pokemon

-> A simple website allows the user to get a pokemon by id.
+> A simple website allows the user to get different pokemon by ids.

 ## Table of contents